pablop94/update-package-version/README.md

 ]
 ```
 This configuration will update two files: ./package.json and ./README.md
-The package.json file will be updated as a new json, changing the property passed as the second element of params list (version)
+The package.json file will be updated as a new json, changing the property passed as the second element of params list ("version")
 The README.md will search for the value 'https://img.shields.io/badge/version-[#CURRENT_VERSION]-informational.svg' and then replace it with the value 'https://img.shields.io/badge/version-[#NEW_VERSION]-informational.svg'

 *Note that the README.md replacement will be performed using the varibles [#CURRENT_VERSION] and [#NEW_VERSION].
 This is to avoid changing the configuration on every version update*